davidcalhoun/davidbcalhoun.com/src/content/posts/2013-05-10-comparison-of-mobile-image-search-sites.md

 layout: post
 permalink: /2013/comparison-of-mobile-image-search-sites
 aliases:
   - /2013/comparison-of-mobile-image-search-sites/
 tags:
   - mobile
   - design
   - webdev
 ---

+## ⚠️ Warning: this is an old article and may include information that's out of date. ⚠️

 The other day I glanced at a classmate using [Baidu][1] to perform an image search and was impressed with their presentation:

 [<img src="https://www.davidbcalhoun.com/wp-content/uploads/2013/05/baidu-mobile-image-search.jpg" alt="Baidu mobile image search" width="320" height="480" class="aligncenter size-full wp-image-1163" />][2]